ClanSphere/IntraSphere/readme.txt

 changelog:

+2011.0 - fixed a problem with a shop link
 2010.3 - updated intrasphere to be compatible with clansphere 2010.3 2009.0 - updated intrasphere to be compatible with clansphere 2009.0